-In the last lesson, we reviewed the basic principles behind what a lidar raster dataset is in
+In the last lesson, you reviewed the basic principles behind what a lidar raster dataset is in

 R and how point clouds are used to derive the raster.
-In this lesson, we will learn how to open and plot a lidar raster dataset in
+In this lesson, you will learn how to open and plot a lidar raster dataset in

-R. We will also discuss 3 key attributes of a raster dataset:
+R. You will also learn 3 key attributes of a raster dataset:

 - Spatial resolution

 - Coordinate reference system

 Open Raster Data in R

 To work with raster data in